 (Image credit: Nurphoto via Getty)

-Wordle gives you six rows of five boxes each day, and it’s up to you to work out which five-letter word is hiding among them to win the popular daily puzzle.
+Wordle gives you six rows of five boxes each day, and you’ll need to work out which secret five-letter word is hiding inside them to keep up your winning streak.

-It’s usually a good plan to start with a strong word like ALERT—or any other word with a good mix of common consonants and multiple vowels—and you should be off to a flying start, with a little luck anyway.
-You should also avoid starting words with repeating letters, so you don’t waste the chance to confirm or eliminate an extra letter.
-Once you hit Enter, you’ll see which letters you’ve got right or wrong.
+You should start with a strong word like ARISE, or any other word that contains a good mix of common consonants and multiple vowels.
+You’ll also want to avoid starting words with repeating letters, as you’re wasting the chance to potentially eliminate or confirm an extra letter.
+Once you hit Enter, you’ll see which ones you’ve got right or wrong.
 If a box turns ⬛️, it means that letter isn’t in the secret word at all. 🟨 means the letter is in the word, but not in that position. 🟩 means you’ve got the right letter in the right spot.

 Originally, Wordle was dreamed up by software engineer Josh Wardle, as a surprise for his partner who loves word games.
 From there it spread to his family, and finally got released to the public.
 The word puzzle game has since inspired tons of games like Wordle, refocusing the daily gimmick around music or math or geography.
 It wasn’t long before Wordle became so popular it was sold to the New York Times for seven figures.
 Surely it’s only a matter of time before we all solely communicate in tricolor boxes.